A Personalized Zero-Shot ECG Arrhythmia Monitoring System: From Sparse Representation Based Domain Adaption to Energy Efficient Abnormal Beat Detection for Practical ECG Surveillance: Results

 which is the sample mean.
 Similarly, the PDF of the Gaussian distribution is

 and the maximum likelihood estimate for the parameters $\mu$ and $\sigma$ are

 which are the sample mean and sample standard deviation respectively.

 At test time, the CNN output is passed through the softmax function instead of log-softmax.
 Then, we choose the greater neuron output as the confidence of the CNN.
 If the confidence is above some threshold, $\mathcal{C}$, then the network output is used for classification.
 Otherwise, the NPE of the test sample is calculated and the probabilistic model is used for classification.
-Evidently, if $\mathcal{C} \leq 0.5$, then only the CNN is used, and if $\mathcal{C} \geq 1$, only the probabilistic model is used.
+If $\mathcal{C} \leq 0.5$, then only the CNN output is used, and if $\mathcal{C} \geq 1$, only the probabilistic model is used.
 We choose $\mathcal{C}$ as the confidence that maximizes F1-Score in the validation set.
 In the case of equally performing confidences, we choose the greater confidence.
-Though, in Figure \ref{fig:C_vs_F1}, we show that any choice of $\mathcal{C}$ results in a performance improvement.
+In Figure \ref{fig:C_vs_F1}, we show that any choice of $\mathcal{C}$ in a broad range results in a performance improvement.

 In Table \ref{tab:comparison_others}, a comprehensive analysis on the comparison of different algorithms is done.
 Among competing algorithms, only ABS \cite{kiranyaz2017personalized}, SAE \cite{carrera2016ecg}, a GAN-based ECG generation study \cite{zhou2021fully}, and the variants of the proposed algorithms are personalized zero-shot methods.
 The comparison is made among only personalized zero-shot methods which are marked with $\diamond\,*$.
 In addition to personalized zero-shot methods, the table includes a few SOTA CNN-based algorithms \cite{kiranyaz2016real, zhai2018automated, li2019automated}, as well as a SOTA GAN-based technology \cite{shaker2020generalization}.
-Among them, CNN-based algorithms are trained person-specific or globally, and GAN-based one is one of the aforementioned SOTA algorithms that tackle data imbalance problems.
+Among them, CNN-based algorithms are trained person-specific or globally, and GAN-based method is one of the aforementioned SOTA algorithms that tackle data imbalance problems.
 Those algorithms rely on the abnormal dataset of a given patient, partly or completely.
 Therefore, they cannot be directly compared to the personalized zero-shot methods.